hugomoran159/IIP2/pages/index.md

  As we examine the current housing finance market, it appears unlikely that sufficient finance would be available to deliver 60,000 residential units.

+* Private Finance.
+The finance required to development 60,000 units (€26.3bn) is significant, with almost 80% coming from private sources
+* State.
+It is assumed that the state capital allocation to Housing is near the upper limit, both historically and relative to other EU/OECD members.
+Budget 2025 allocates €6.1bn: capital funding €3.2bn, Land Development Agency €1.25bn and Housing Finance Agency €1.65bn.
+* Challenges.
+Insufficient private finance being attracted to the delivery of affordable housing and the complete lack of a functioning PRS sector.

 ** Alternatively, we can see how many units are financed by the state and private sectors... **

 ## Number of Units per Annum